bytemaker-io/academicpages/_pages/cv.md

 * Basic understanding of data structures, operating systems, computer networks, and computer organization and architecture.
 * Development skills
   * Familiar with OOP principles
-  * Proficient in programming languages: Java and Go
+  * Familiar with programming language: Java
+		 * Used before: Go, Python
   * Familiar with Spring framework and MySQL database
   * Familiar with Redis
   * Familiar with MQ of RocketMQ